-I answered a question on helpful criticism of others on 20 February 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on helpful criticism of others on Philosophy in Action Radio on 20 February 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How can I criticize someone's work without hurting their feelings?
 In student theater circles, I struggle to be honest when asked what I thought of an actor's performance, or a director's job, or the writer's work.
 The writing can be very bad and the performances pretty flat too.
 My first instinct is to latch onto anything positive I can in the play, and to just talk about that.
 However, then I seem to be someone afraid to offer criticism to someone's face, and I'd hate to criticize behind their back.
 So how can I be critical in a helpful and friendly way?

 My Answer, In Brief: Constructive criticism is a skill that can be developed and practiced.
 Toastmasters is a great way to do that.

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Support Philosophy in Action